pmfarley/sas-viya-openshift-blog/sas-rh-blog.md

 ## Core Platform
 VMware vSphere 7.0.1 is the virtual machine platform that is currently supported.
 The details of VMware configuration will not be covered in this document with the assumption that VMware vSphere is well known in most environments.
-There are discussions about other platforms like Nutanix and others.
-However, this is only a roadmap topic for now.

 On top of VMware vSphere 7.0.1 is Red Hat OpenShift 4.10 - 4.12.
 The specific OpenShift requirements to support SAS Viya deployment, are: